 Today, a beautiful cottage garden can be replicated in the front or backyard of a quaint period house with its old-fashioned wood porch.
 Forward-facing is the flower garden, while behind it the useful vegetables grow.
 It is enclosed by a simple paling fence with a box-edged garden path and a wealth of luxuriant shrubs, flowers, and creeping plants.
 The old house windows remain, and happily have not been supplanted by a modern sash or square panes of glass, which are not nearly so picturesque.
 These gardens are especially rich in luxuriant cottage garden plants because the merciless hand of the "restorer" has as yet spared its beauties.
 Trees and flowers are an ideal border of the pretty garden path highlighted by a mantle of ivy and Virginia creeper, dormer windows and a slate roof.
-Such is the ideal—sometimes such is the reality.
+Such is the ideal — sometimes such is the reality.

 Cottage Rose Garden

-Many English cottages can boast of their rose gardens.
+Many English cottages can boast of the alure of the English garden, especially their rose gardens.
 In fact roses are the chief glory of the gardens, whether they are large or small.
 Unpretentious home gardeners are often puzzled by the foreign names assigned to the beautiful flowers, and strangely transform and Anglicize them.
 But the roses bloom no less beautifully on account of this murdering of their names.
 A replica of a cottage rose garden will have grass paths intersect at the center, where there will be a charming sun-dial.
 The beautiful garden wallkway will be edged with box and overshadowed by trees with grateful shade.
 The favorite roses which you would find among centuries old cottage garden plants are the Sweet Briar, the Cabbage, the York and Lancaster, the Moss, the old White Damask, the double white, brother of the pretty pink Maiden's Blush.